MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0067-addinginterfacetoenumwithoutdefaultimplementationnotallowed.md

 ## Remarks

-When an extensible enum implements an interface, the AL compiler validates that all its enum values implement this interface.
-This applies to enum values defined in the enum itself and to the ones defined in enum extensions.
+When an extensible enum implements an interface, the AL compiler validates that all of its enum values implement this interface.
+This applies to enum values defined in the enum itself and to the enums defined in enum extensions.
 When an extensible enum that was part of the previous version of this extension implements a new interface, a default interface implementation must be specified using the [Default Implementation](../properties/devenv-defaultimplementation-property.md) property because dependent extensions extending this enum won't be implementing the interface explicitly.

 ## How to fix this diagnostic?